 Partner of a primary care giver - a partner of a primary care giver for the purposes of this clause is a spouse or de facto partner (within the meaning set out in the Act) of a person who is the primary care giver of a child immediately following the birth or adoption of the child:

-An eligible employee who is a partner of a primary care giver who takes unpaid parental leave under the Act will be paid at the employee's ordinary base rate of pay for the first week of the parental leave period.
+An eligible employee as defined in either 31.2(b)(i) or 31.2(b)(ii), who is a partner of a primary care giver who takes unpaid parental leave under the Act will be paid at the employee's ordinary base rate of pay for the first week of the parental leave period.

 Payment under these provisions does not entitle the employee to an additional period of leave beyond the period of unpaid parental leave available to the employee under the Act.

+Miscellaneous Leave

+CIG may grant an employee miscellaneous leave without pay.
+Unless determined otherwise, miscellaneous leave without pay will not count as service.

 Support for Development and Training

 CIG may approve financial and other support to employees for the purpose of undertaking further professional development consistent with agreed outcomes identified through individual employee performance appraisals.